 Everything is organized

 Planning a trip can be stressful.
 There is such an overload of information and tips, you sometimes don’t know anymore what to see and do best on a trip.
-With a camping overland tour, the job is done for you.
+If you book a camping overland tour with Acacia Africa, the job is done for you.
 All you need to do is reading the complete day-to-day itinerary of the tour you’re interested in, and then you just decide whether the route appeals to you or not.
 No time to lose in searching hours on the web looking for the right travel company, no prices to compare, no reviews to read, no payment to arrange at the spot… Just knowing that everything is well arranged and that the itinerary covers everything you need to see.
 Bye, bye stress!

 And above all, you’ll able to see such wonderful places and things that you wouldn’t discover on your own.

-➳ Check the full itinerary of our tour here
+➳ Check the full itinerary of the camping overland tour we did here